Tackling carbon emissions

+Where feasible, we’re switching to renewable electricity to power our sites around the world.
 We’ve already installed solar power at 12 of our 24 manufacturing facilities, including sites in Cape Town, Nairobi and Jacarepaguá – and more are in the pipeline.
-In 2022, we will reach 100% renewable electricity across our operations through either the electricity we generate ourselves or by purchasing Renewable Energy Certificates from suppliers.
+In 2022, we will reach 100% renewable electricity across our operations through either the electricity we generate ourselves or by purchasing Renewable Electricity Certificates from suppliers.

-We launched a long-term Power Purchase Agreement (PPA) at our facility in Oak Hill, New York, which manufactures oral health products including Sensodyne and Sensodyne Pronamel for the North American market.
+We launched a long-term Power Purchase Agreement (PPA) at our facility in Oak Hill, New York, which manufactures oral health products including Sensodyne and Pronamel for the North American market.
 We’re partnering with Ameresco Solar Energy Solutions to supply Oak Hill with 70% of its electricity from a new, dedicated off-site solar park.
 This is designed to reduce the site’s carbon footprint by 60%.

 At Dungarvan in Ireland, one of our largest manufacturing sites, we’re using sustainably sourced woodchip to supply 77% of the electricity needed for heating, resulting in an over 30% reduction in the site’s carbon emissions.

-So, we’re focusing here first, and taking a 3 Rs approach.
-We’re replacing materials with lower carbon footprint alternatives, reducing the amount of material we use and working with our suppliers to help them remediate the drivers of their carbon footprint and decarbonise as much as possible.
+So, we’re focusing here first, using a 3 Rs approach.
+We’re replacing GHG intensive materials with lower carbon footprint alternatives, reducing the amount of those materials we use and working with our suppliers to help them remediate the drivers of their carbon footprint and decarbonise as much as possible.